jordan-hanson/jordan-hanson/README.md

 ## 👀 I'm currently working on:

-* Frontend Testing experience with Jest and RTL.
-Current progress is over 264 full coverage tests as of 6/25/21 for Legacy Floral
-  (repo on BitBucket).

 ## ⚡ I'm currently learning:

 * Experience in test driven development and E2E testing.